calculuswhiz/jqwidgets-review/README.md

 // Select row by index 1
 $("#jqxgrid").jqxGrid('selectrow', 1);
 ```
 This is awful (even if I ignore the non-camelcased `selectrow`).
 Why do I have to specify the method I want to call as a string argument to another function?
-A well designed APi would have let you obtain a reference to the grid, then call the method like so:
+A well designed API would have let you obtain a reference to the grid, then call the method like so:
 ```js
 gridReference.selectrow(1);
 ```